 A role as observer with limited physical interaction

-Phuket Elephant Sanctuary philosophy of putting the elephants health and well-being before tourists means that we had the smallest impact when around the rescued elephants, who have been through allot of pain and suffering in their lifetime.
+Phuket Elephant Sanctuary philosophy of putting the health and well-being of elephants participated in tours before tourists means that we had the smallest impact when around the rescued elephants, who have been through allot of pain and suffering in their lifetime.

 Guests to Phuket Elephant Sanctuary are observers, watching and admiring these gentle giants from a safe distance.